MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 	- Dawn Williamson

 17. Once you have completed the validation steps, close your PowerShell window.
-Congratulations!
-You have just completed the final lab in this course.

 # Proceed to Lab 3 - Exercise 3